Adana campaign: Second Battle of Adana

 When Sultan Bayezid II learned of the offensive on Adana, he sent Hersek-oglu to lead an Ottoman army to relieve Adana.
 Hersek-oglu was the son of Stjepan Vukčić, Duke of Herzegovina, who was sent as a hostage to the court of Mehmed II.
 There he grew up with Bayezid.
 When Bayezid seized power, he allowed Kersek-oglu to marry one of his daughters, and also granted him a high position.
 When Hersek-oglu's approached the Mamluk Army, his reconnaissance unit was routed by the Mamluks.
 The survivors managed to report that the Mamluks had less than 15,000 soldiers.
-The battle occurred on March 15.
+The battle occurred on 15 March.
 There, Hersek-oglu's forces suffered a massive defeat.
 The Turkmen contingents fled during the beginning of the battle.
 Hersek-oglu and 200 of his Janissaries fought on, despite being encircled.
 He was wounded and captured by the Mamluks.

+Among the captives were also the son of the late vezir Mustafa Pasha, Kiral-oglu, (son of Isfendiyar-oğlu) Kızıl Ahmed, (Sanjakbegi of Kengırı) Ahmed Beg, and the sultan's chief pantry-keeper (kilerjibaşı) Süleyman Aga.

 After the battle, the Adana garrison of 1,500 fighters also surrendered.

 Results

 The Ottoman prisoners were sent to Syria.
 The Mamluk victory allowed the Mamluks to re-establish control of Tartus and Adana.
-Despite attempts to broker peace by the Mamluks, the Ottomans would continue to launch further offensives.
+Despite attempts to broker peace by the Mamluks, the Ottomans would continue to launch further offensives which would eventually lead to the Ottoman conquest of Cilicia.